Lag Operator SSMs: A Geometric Framework for Structured State Space Modeling: OUR FRAMEWORK

-This section details our framework, which constructs a discrete-time SSM by projecting the input signal onto a time-warped basis.
-We introduce a novel lag operator, $\sigma_{t} \circ \sigma_{t{+}1}^{-1}$, which directly yields the state transition by quantifying the geometric shift of the basis functions from one time step to the next.
+This section details our lag-operator framework, which constructs a discrete-time SSM by consecutively projecting the input signal onto an evolving time-warped basis.
+We introduce a novel lag operator, $\sigma_{t} \circ \sigma_{t+1}^{-1}$, which directly yields the state transition by quantifying a \textit{domain expansion} of the basis functions from one time step to the next.